Posts

 Consider a city where sidewalks are wide enough for pedestrians, where bike lanes are safe and continuous, and where buses and trains run on schedules that make daily life easier.
 In such a city, the car is not the default mode of transport but a choice.
 This vision is achievable through thoughtful urban planning that prioritizes public transit as the backbone of mobility.

 For example, cities like Copenhagen and Amsterdam have long embraced this philosophy, investing in extensive cycling infrastructure and efficient public transit systems.
 These cities demonstrate that when transportation is designed for people, it fosters healthier, more connected communities.
-As this blog post explores, the benefits of this approach extend far beyond convenience—they include reduced traffic congestion, lower carbon emissions, and stronger social ties.
+As work on pedestrian-friendly city design shows, the benefits extend far beyond convenience — they include reduced traffic congestion, lower carbon emissions, and stronger social ties.

 How Public Transportation Shapes Urban Spaces